 - Evade growth suppressors

 - Enable replicative immortality: telomerase reactivation → ↑ length of telomeres → ↑ number of possible cell replication cycles

-- Deregulate cellular energetics: shift in cellular metabolism from oxidative phosphorylation to aerobic glycolysis, converting glucose to lactate: instead of metabolism through mitochondrial oxidative phosphorylation (Warburg effect)
+Deregulate cellular energetics: a shift in cellular metabolism from glycolysis and mitochondrial oxidative phosphorylation to glycolysis and preferential lactate generation, regardless of the oxygen supply (Warburg effect)

 Induce angiogenesis

 - Angiogenesis helps maintain an adequate supply of oxygen and nutrients to the neoplastic cells.

 - Regulated by angiogenic (e.g., VEGF, FGF) and inhibitory factors that are produced by neoplastic or supporting cells

 - Occurs as: